Enchanted (film): Plot

-Narissa tries escaping with Giselle's body but is thwarted by Edward.
-Nathaniel, seeing that Narissa never cared about him, reveals her plot and apologizes for his previous actions.
+Narissa tries escaping with Giselle's body, but Edward thwarts her.
+Realizing that Narissa never cared about him, Nathaniel reveals her plot and apologizes for his previous actions.
 Robert realizes that true love's kiss is the only force powerful enough to break the apple's curse.
+Edward's kiss fails to wake Giselle, and the clock begins to chime, prompting Narissa to boast that Giselle will soon die.
+Edward realizes that Robert should kiss Giselle instead, but Robert is hesitant to do so until Nancy, despite being heartbroken, gives him her permission.

-Edward's kiss fails to wake Giselle, and so he and Nancy prompt Robert to kiss her instead.
-When Robert kisses her, she awakens.
-Infuriated, Narissa transforms into a dragon and takes Robert hostage.
-Giselle takes Edward's sword and pursues Narissa to the top of the building to rescue Robert.
-Pip comes to support Giselle and defeats Narissa by causing her to fall to her death on the streets below and explode into dust.
-Robert almost falls as well, but Giselle catches him, and they share another kiss on the roof.
+Robert kisses Giselle right before the stroke of midnight, waking her up.
+Enraged, Narissa transforms into a dragon and takes Robert hostage, prompting Giselle to take Edward's sword and pursue her to the top of the building to rescue Robert.
+Pip comes to support Giselle and causes Narissa to fall to her death on the streets below.
+Robert almost falls as well, but Giselle rescues him, and they share another kiss.

-A happy new life unfolds for everyone, showing Edward and Nancy falling in love and marrying in Andalasia while Nathaniel, who stays in New York, and Pip, who returns to Andalasia, each write autobiographies based on their experiences in the real world.
-Giselle starts a very popular fashion design business and forms a happy family with Robert and Morgan in New York.
+Edward and Nancy fall in love and get married in Andalasia.
+Nathaniel, who stays in New York, and Pip, who returns to Andalasia (where he regains his ability to speak), write autobiographies based on their experiences in the real world.
+Giselle starts a fashion design business, which becomes very successful, and forms a happy family with Robert and Morgan.